Large Graph Performance

 }

-The downside of this approach is, that if the label’s owner moves or otherwise changes, the label stays at its position.
-However, changing the label model back to its previous model works with pretty much the same code as shown in Changing all label models in a graph to a FreeLabelModel while retaining their positions.
-So one way of benefiting from better performance when viewing the graph while still allowing edits would be to change the label models back and forth as needed, perhaps even just for the items being manipulated.
+The downside of this approach is that if the label’s owner moves or otherwise changes, the label stays at its original position.
+However, changing the label model back to its previous model uses a similar code as shown in Changing all label models in a graph to a FreeLabelModel while retaining their positions.
+So, one way of benefiting from better performance when viewing the graph while still allowing edits would be to change the label models back and forth as needed, perhaps even just for the items being manipulated.

-• When an item changes (label text, node size or position, edge bends, styles in general) nothing happens.
+- Item changes (label text, node size or position, edge bends, styles in general) will not be reflected.